Akasho09/sem5/Computer Architecture/Sessional2/hazards.md

 Ideally, the accuracy of the predictor would match the taken branch frequency for these highly regular branches.
 To remedy this weakness, 2-bit prediction schemes are often used.
-In a 2-bit scheme, a prediction must be wrong twice before it is changed.
+In a `2-bit scheme`, a prediction must be wrong twice before it is changed.
 **Scheduling the branch delay slot.** The slot directly after a delayed branch instruction, which in the MIPS architecture is filled by an instruction that does not affect the branch.